 MAHB BYLAWS

-as amended 9/27/86, 9/23/89, 9/24/94 8/8/2002

-Article I. Articles of Organization

-The name, location of principal office, and purposes of this corporation (the "Association") shall be as set forth in the Articles of Organization.
-These By-laws, the powers of the Association and of its Executive Committee, Officers and Members, and all matters concerning the conduct and regulation of the business of the association, shall be subject to such provisions in regard thereto, if any, as are set forth in the Articles of Organization: and the Articles of Organization are hereby made a part of these By-laws.
-All references in these By-laws to the Articles of Organization are hereby made a part of these By-laws.
-All references in these By-laws to the Articles of Organization shall be construed to mean the Articles of Organization of the Association as from time to time amended.
+(amended 9/27/86, 9/23/89, 9/24/94, and 8/8/2002, and [……..]

+Article 1: Name

+The name of this corporation is the Massachusetts Association of Health Boards.

+Article 2: Purpose

+The Massachusetts Association of Health Boards shall also be known as MAHB, hereafter referred to as the Association.
+MAHB has been formed for charitable and educational purposes to assist and support boards of health in meeting their statutory, service and public health responsibilities through programs of education, technical assistance and resource development.

+Article 3: Membership

+Membership Categories:

-1. Regular Members: For the purposes of these By-laws, the term "member boards" shall mean health boards, selectmen acting in that capacity, health commissioners, or any legal entity established under Mass.
-Gen. Laws c.
-111, section 26 et seq.
-The term "regular member" shall mean any individual person who is part of a member board.
-The term "member in good standing" shall mean any member of a member board which is not more than one year in arrears in the payment of dues.
-Members in good standing are eligible to serve on any committee, including the Executive Committee.
-Each regular member shall have the right to receive notice, by mail or e-mail of and attend all annual and special meetings of the membership in accordance with the Articles of Organization and these .
+Member Board: shall mean boards of health, selectmen acting in that capacity, health commissioners, or any legal entity established under G.L.
+Ch.
+111, §§26, et seq.

+Regular Member: shall mean any individual who is a member of a member board, which board is not more than one year in arrears in the payment of dues.
+Members are eligible to serve on any committee or board, including the Executive Board.
+Each member shall have the right to receive notice, by mail or e-mail of and to attend all annual and special meetings of the membership in accordance with the Articles of Organization and these By-laws.
+Each regular member may hold any office to which such person may be elected, in accordance with Articles of Organization and these By-lawsbylaws.

-2. Associate Members: An Associate Member is any individual who is not a Board of Health member and who is interested in supporting the Association and its interest.
-Associate members receive a membership certificate, reduced rates at all Association sponsored meetings, and all notices, newsletter and mailings of the Association.
-Associate members are not eligible to vote or hold elected office.
+Associate Member: shall mean any person who is not a member of a member board who is interested in supporting the Association.
+Associate members receive all notices, newsletters and mailings of the Association.
+Associate members are not eligible to vote or hold office.

-3. Sponsoring Members: Sponsoring Members include but are not limited to agencies, departments, businesses, professions and individuals who wish to support the Association.
-Sponsoring Members will receive recognition at the Annual Meeting and also in newsletters.
-Sponsors will also receive a membership certificate, reduced rates at all Association sponsored meetings, and all notices, newsletters and mailings of the Association.
-Sponsoring members are not eligible to vote or hold elected office.
+Sponsoring Member: shall include but not be limited to agencies, departments, businesses, professions and individuals who wish to support the Association.
+Sponsoring members will receive recognition and the Annual Meeting and in newsletters.
+Sponsoring members receive all notices, newsletter and mailings of the Association.
+Sponsoring members are not eligible to vote or hold office.

-4. Honorary Members: Individuals recommended by the Executive Committee may be elected by the Association as Honorary members.
-Honorary members are eligible to receive notice of and attend affairs of the Association, and to receive its publications, but are not eligible to hold elective office or to vote at Association meetings.
-Upon approval by the Executive Committee, Honorary members may serve on and vote at its special committees.
+Honorary Member: shall mean persons recommended by the Executive Board and elected by the Association.
+Honorary members receive notice of and may attend any affair of the Association and receive its publications, including newsletters and mailings of the Association.
+Upon approval of the Executive Board, honorary members may serve on any committees or boards of the Association.
+Honorary members are exempt from dues.

+Membership Dues:

-5.Dues: The Executive Committee shall propose a schedule of dues for member boards and other categories as adopted, which shall be voted by members of the Association.
-Honorary Members shall be exempt from dues.
-Dues shall be paid on an annual basis.
+The Executive Board shall determine the amount of dues, including any categories.
+Honorary members shall be exempt from dues.

+The dues shall be assessed annually.

+Resignation or Termination:

+Membership shall resign or terminate based on any of the following events:

-6. Resignation of Members: Any member may resign from the Association by delivering a written resignation to the President, the Clerk or the Executive Committee.
+Resignation of a member effective upon written notice to the Association.

+Expiration of the period of membership, unless membership is renewed in accordance with renewal terms fixed by the board.